Afghanistan Perceivers of Oklahoma

 PictureRosalie Mollica, the Perceivers' president from 2019 to 2024, and Brian Wilson, assuming the group's reins in 2024, are properly pithed at the 2019 Fatal Battle of Maiwand commemoration at the now-defunct Bread and Butter restaurant.

-Toasts abounded, with: Brooks Williamson lauding Watson's all-around good character; libations committee chair Dean Clark acknowledging Sherlock Holmes's genius in letting Watson chronicle his cases; Laura Duncombe noting the Jezail bullet's fate in not being fatal by striking Watson in the shoulder, leg and/or extremity; Jim Perry conceding the Afghan sniper's inability to do his job; canonical names committee chair Brandi Blankenship praising the orderly Murray and his pack-horse for rescuing the debilitated Watson; Catherine Gatchell thanking Sir Arthur Conan Doyle for getting Watson's adventures with Holmes into the public eye; and incoming president Brian Wilson hailing Bobbie the Fice, the canine hero of the Fatal Battle of Maiwand, and young Stamford, who introduces Watson to Holmes.
+Toasts included: Brooks Williamson lauding Watson's all-around good character; libations committee chair Dean Clark acknowledging Sherlock Holmes's genius in letting Watson chronicle his cases; Laura Duncombe noting the Jezail bullet's fate in not being fatal by striking Watson in the shoulder, leg and/or extremity; Jim Perry conceding the Afghan sniper's inability to do his job; canonical names committee chair Brandi Blankenship praising the orderly Murray and his pack-horse for rescuing the debilitated Watson; Catherine Gatchell thanking Sir Arthur Conan Doyle for getting Watson's adventures with Holmes into the public eye; and incoming president Brian Wilson hailing Bobbie the Fice, the canine hero of the Fatal Battle of Maiwand, and young Stamford, who introduces Watson to Holmes.

 Contact